BrightID/BrightID-Constitution/README.md

 ### [Member Registry](https://docs.google.com/spreadsheets/d/1z75VFvDPQK5oFmqpQ8vE_KUkHUSKdobNCchQR-gtPec/edit?usp=sharing)
 Information about members is kept in a [public registry](https://docs.google.com/spreadsheets/d/1z75VFvDPQK5oFmqpQ8vE_KUkHUSKdobNCchQR-gtPec/edit?usp=sharing).
 ### No Compensation or Reward
 Members are not compensated for deliberation and voting.
-Membership doesn't entitle a member to any share of assets held by the BrightID Main DAO.
+Membership does not entitle a member to any share of assets held by the BrightID Main DAO.